 In the video below Scott Hanselman shares how he uses a diabetes pump and how he uses a continuous glucose meter to constantly monitor his blood sugar level.
 While showing this Hanselman uses an airplane analogy to explain blood sugar monitoring.

-If you want a better understanding of diabetes accessories and where the technology is going, check out Hanselman’s overview of diabetes technology in 2016 to see where the hardware and software are, and where they are going.
+If you want a better understanding of diabetes accessories and where the technology is going, check out Hanselman’s overview of diabetes technology last year to see where the hardware and software are, and where they are going.

 One of the best Diabetes apps we’ve found connects with a Dexcom Glucose Monitor to see blood sugar levels on a phone or smart watch.
 Amanda Hoover shares how this helps her daughter.

 “Our 12 year old daughter has an insulin pump that is tubeless so she wears a pod that communicates to the PDM (Personal Diabetes Manager aka the glucose meter).” she explains, “You add in the amount of carbs and it will tell you how much insulin to give.”

 With this technology she is also able to monitor her daughter’s blood sugar levels remotely.
 Hoover says, “She also has a Dexcom Continuous Glucose Monitor with Share.
 This monitors her blood sugars through a site that we change weekly (sometimes longer), this updates every 5 minutes and is usually within 20 ml of her actual blood sugar.
 The CGM communicates her blood sugar numbers to a cell phone through the Share app!”

 Using the Dexcom follow app, Hoover is able to see what her daughter’s blood sugar levels are — including if the levels are even, or rising or dropping rapidly.

 Hoover is upbeat the system telling Gotta Be Mobile, “This has surely saved my daughter’s life several times!”